Doctor Who: Twitter goes nuts for Jodie Whittaker as the first female Doctor

-Tonight saw Jodie Whittaker's debut performance as the first female Doctor Who.
-The verdict is in: She nailed it.
+Sunday saw Jodie Whittaker's debut performance as the first female Doctor Who.
+The verdict is in: she nailed it.

 You can read CNET's full review here and find out everything you need to know about the show here.